rcarrata/rcarrata.github.io/_posts/2022-03-07-sign-images-2.md

 Now we will demonstrate how container images can be signed during the build phase of a CI/CD pipeline using Cosign.

-Let's present our CICD pipeline that we will used during this blog post:
+Let's present the CICD pipeline that we will use during this blog post:

 [![](/images/signing0.png "signing0.png")]({{site.url}}/images/signing0.png)